 Mr. Sarewitz credits his initial appreciation for literature and story-telling to Ludwig Bemelmans and his love of words to Joni Mitchell.

-Published essays and short stories:
+Published and award winning essays and short stories:

 2011, "My Father" released by Untreed Reads, San Francisco.